 What I didn’t know when I uttered those words, however, is that certain manufacturers had secured liposomally delivered 19 Nor DHEA, which delivers far more of that nandrolone-converting goodness into your body.
 In other words, this 19 Nor DHEA is the real deal what we threw into Chemical X. It converts to nandrolone in the liver, and though not as potent as the illegal steroid nandrolone decanoate, it is far less estrogenic, which means there are far fewer nasty side effects of gynecomastia, hair loss, and acne.
 As for the positive sides, they’re still flowing nicely- you can expect significant size, strength, and recovery gains from Chemical X.

 Chemical X also contains an African herb called fadogia agrestris, which is an herb used in traditional medicine to treat low testosterone and erectile dysfunction.
 Unlike a lot of the proerectile compounds out there, science actually backs this one up[.
-Fadogia agrestris has been shown to increase erectile function and libido in rats, and is currently under investigation for its use in humans, because the science looks extremely promising- it’s bee touted as the herbal viagra in Nigeria for centuries.
+Fadogia agrestris has been shown to increase erectile function and libido in rats and is currently under investigation for its use in humans, because the science looks extremely promising- it’s been touted as the herbal viagra in Nigeria for centuries.

 And last in the pot to sweeten the deal is 5a hydroxy laxogenin, a brassosteroid known to increase testosterone and reduce estrogen with the same effectiveness of a popular cutting steroid, but without any of the liver toxicity.
-And while you might be skeptical if you’re an old head (we’ve been sold the brassinosteroid song and dance far too many times in the past) this one has actually been shown to work in lab rats- it increased protein synthesis, decreased protein degradation, and increased lean body mass as compared to control (Esposito).
+And while you might be skeptical if you’re an old head (we’ve been sold the brassinosteroid song and dance far too many times in the past) this one has been shown to work in lab rats- it increased protein synthesis, decreased protein degradation, and increased lean body mass as compared to control (Esposito).

 In other words, we loaded this bad boy for bear, and the only things that should be stopping you from trying it are fear of gains and the desire to outlift your lifting partner.
-All of the upside with none of the downside of the darkside stuff you might have been considering.
+All the upside with none of the downside of the darkside stuff you might have been considering.
 X marks the gains- time to snag that treasure before someone else does.

 Esposito D, Komarnytsky S, Shapses S, Raskin I. Anabolic effect of plant brassinosteroid.
 FASEB J. 2011 Oct;25(10):3708-19.